srvaroa/srvaroa.github.io/_posts/2020-01-02-talk-how-to-build-a-paas-for-1500-engineers.md

 ## Our PaaS

-My team focuses on a PaaS that helps engineers accross Adevinta build, deploy and operate software in the cloud.
+My team focuses on a PaaS that helps engineers across Adevinta build, deploy and operate software in the cloud.
 We focus mainly on stateless workloads (e.g. microservices.)